Slow-Fast Torus Knots: Regular nilpotent contact points of finite order

 \section{Regular nilpotent contact points of finite order}

-In this section we briefly argue that a similar result to Theorem \ref{theorem-main} can be obtained, without much effort, in some cases where the critical manifold $C_\rho$ is not normally hyperbolic.
+In this section we briefly argue that a similar result to Theorem \ref{theorem-main} can be obtained in some cases where the critical manifold $C_\rho$ is not normally hyperbolic.
 Instead of providing all the technicalities, we refer to \cite{FPR}, and only indicate the main ideas.
+As we do not present a rigorous proof, we acknowledge that these claims are a conjecture in the current work.